-The program, "Environment and Society in Oaxaco Mexico," is based in Oaxaca City, a UNESCO World Heritage Site.
-Oaxaca City is a beautiful colonial city located in the Southwestern state of Oaxaca, home to the largest concentration of indigenous peoples in Mexico.
-Oaxaca is an ideal site from which to study the integral relation between the land and its people.
+The program, "Environment and Society in Mexico" is based in Oaxaca City, a UNESCO World Heritage Site.
+Oaxaca is a beautiful colonial city located in the Southwestern state of Oaxaca, home to the largest concentration of indigenous peoples in Mexico.
+Oaxaca is an ideal site from which to study how indigenous people draw meaning from, use, and manage their natural resources.
+Moving between the city and the countryside, students will learn through cultural immersion and hand-on activities that include:

 Please contact Professor Pisa about the required pre-screening interview, in advance of your application at: email@example.com